cambridge-ceu/cambridge-ceu.github.io/docs/_posts/2021-02-14-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Welcome!"
+title:  "Welcome to cambridge-ceu!"
 date:   2021-02-14 21:09:45 +0000
+aside:
+  toc
 categories: jekyll update
 ---

-# Welcome to cambridge-ceu!
+A post is a file `YYYY-MM-DD-name-of-post.ext` in `_posts` with the required front matter.

 <!--more-->

 ## NOTES

-A post is a file `YYYY-MM-DD-name-of-post.ext` in `_posts` with the required front matter.

 Syntax highlight: